CentroEPiaggio/planning_utilities/README.md

 The `planning_pkg` package, a crucial component of the `planning_utilities` metapackage, contains several ROS action servers and task execution functionalities.
 Here are the key functionalities offered by the `planning_pkg` package:

 #### a.
 Action Servers
    - **`CartesianPlanActionServer`**: This class serves as a base for a Cartesian Plan Action Server.
-It handles Cartesian path planning goals, manages trajectories, and executes them for specified planning groups.
+It handles Cartesian path planning goals, manages trajectories, and plans them for specified planning groups.

    - **`JointPlanActionServer`**: Similar to `CartesianPlanActionServer`, this class serves as a base for a Joint Plan Action Server.
-It handles joint path planning goals, manages joint configurations, and executes them for specified planning groups.
+It handles joint path planning goals, manages joint configurations, and plans them for specified planning groups.

    - **`ExecutePlanActionServer`**: This class enables the execution of planned trajectories using an action server.
 It manages the execution of motion plans and provides callback functions for goal completion.